yzhang1337/prez/content/acute_pancreatitis.md

     3. findings on imaging
         - U/S should be used to r/o biliary etiologies
         - CT only to investigate complications

+**serum TG's should be measured ASAP as they rapidly start downtrending with fasting**
 ---
 ## Differential
 =